-AvoDerm Natural Revolving Menu dog food receives the Advisor’s second-tier rating of 4 stars.
+AvoDerm Natural Revolving Menu Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The AvoDerm Natural Revolving Menu product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The AvoDerm Natural Revolving Menu product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for growth and maintenance.

 The following is a list of recipes available at the time of this review.

 - AvoDerm Natural Revolving Menu Trout and Pea Recipe (4.5 stars)